 On reserves where the FNT applies, everyone has to pay the FNT on the listed products they buy.
 The tax rate for the FNT is 5%, the same as the goods and services tax (GST) and the federal part of the harmonized sales tax (HST).
-You will find more information on the GST/HST in Guide RC4022, General Information for GST/HST Registrants.
+For more information on the GST/HST, see Guide RC4022, General Information for GST/HST Registrants.